ungoogled-software/ungoogled-chromium-binaries/README.md

 Repository containing website for ungoogled-chromium binaries.

+**IMPORTANT: These binaries are provided by anyone who are willing to build and submit them.
+Because these binaries are not necessarily [reproducible](https://reproducible-builds.org/), authenticity cannot be guaranteed.**

 This website uses GitHub Pages on the `master` branch.
 [Use this link](//ungoogled-software.github.io/ungoogled-chromium-binaries/) to see the webpage.
 [An Atom feed is available here](//raw.githubusercontent.com/ungoogled-software/ungoogled-chromium-binaries/master/feed.xml).

 For problems, suggestions, and questions, please use the Issue tracker.